Syntox32/PwnedPy/README.md

 The script has only been tested with `Python 3.6.4`, it should work down to `Python 3.4.x`.

 `requests` is the only other requirement.
 Install with `pip install -r Requirements.txt`, or `pip install requests`.

+## License

+The code is licensed under an MIT license.